Skip to content

 Name

 The name Dubhe (pronunciation /ˈdʌbiː/) comes from the Arabic word dubb, meaning “bear.”
-It was taken from the phrase żahr ad-dubb al-akbar, which means “the back of the Greater Bear” and indicates Dubhe’s position in Ursa Major.
-The name was officially approved for Alpha Ursae Majoris A by the International Astronomical Union’s (IAU) Working Group on Star Names (WGSN) on June 30, 2016.
+It was taken from the phrase żahr ad-dubb al-akbar, which means “the back of the Greater Bear.”
+The name indicates Dubhe’s position in Ursa Major.
+It was officially approved for Alpha Ursae Majoris A by the International Astronomical Union’s (IAU) Working Group on Star Names (WGSN) on June 30, 2016.
+The name formally applies only to the primary component in the system, Alpha Ursae Majoris A, but is often used for the whole star system.

-The star’s other traditional name, Ak, means “the eye,” but it has not been as commonly used.
+The star’s other traditional name, Ak, means “the eye,” but it has not been used as commonly as Dubhe.

 The Chinese know Dubhe as the First Star of Northern Dipper (北斗一).
 The name refers to the Chinese Northern Dipper asterism, which is equivalent to the Big Dipper.
 The star’s other Chinese name is Tiān Shū, the Star of Celestial Pivot (天樞).